ukparliament/weeknotes.data-search/2018/05/index.md

 Samu and Wojciech turned on continuous export for our analytics package, which now gives us access to more than 90 days worth of data.

-Liz talked to Jane in corporate services about how we plan to remove the need for a SharePoint repository for their KPI data.
+Liz talked to Jane in Corporate Services about how we plan to remove the need for a SharePoint repository for their KPI data.
 We want to bring all KPI data into a staging area and connect to their current sources (spreadsheets mostly), removing the need for them to re-enter information.
 Since everyone hates the SharePoint solution, they seem happy with the proposal.

 ### Corporate data

 [Matt](https://twitter.com/matiasgermanico) continued work on the House of Commons HR system integration.
-He's completed isolated testing including extraction of people data.
+He's completed isolated testing including extraction of People Data.
 Full testing has now started.
 As a part of that he'll verify the policies that perform the data matching and get a comparison of People Data records before and after running the feed.

 Matt's also been building the feeds to send People Data, cost centres and hardware asset usage to the assets management system.
 These feeds need to be tested by the Information Systems Team.
 We await the results.

 Noel's been conducting a review of data surrounding job information and identifying a way of making sure that our mangament chain information is accurate.
-He's created a query of users managerial information as stored on People Data.
+He's created a query of users' managerial information as stored on People Data.
 The information has been passed on to Liz and Saffiyah for analysis.
 He's also been looking at records whose matching has been placed on hold and created a query that improves the identification of potential matched records.

 David's been reviewing the scripts involved with processing job information from the House the Lords HR system.
 He's aiming to fix the problem where some managerial information is not being fully populated.